django/deps/draft/0101-release-process.rst

-    Factors that are considered when setting the exact release day include: being as close to the 1st of the month as possible, releaser availability, avoiding Fridays and weekends, avoiding days such as April 1st, and the largest international public holidays, such as New Years day.
+    Factors that are considered when setting the exact release day include: being as close to the 1st of the month as possible, releaser availability, avoiding Fridays and weekends, avoiding days such as April 1st, and the largest international public holidays, such as New Year's Day.

     In general, other public holidays cannot be considered as there are too many internationally.
 Historically, though, releasers have tried to avoid